 I wouldn't know about that.
 In book publishing, which is similar in some ways (legacy physical medium versus new downloaded media), the publishers will try to keep all media going for as long as they can.

 It's all about "tranching down".
-Since the eighteenth century, book publishers have had a range of media: first it was large-format books on nice paper as against small rubbish formats.
+Since the eighteenth century, book publishers have had a range of media: first it was large-format books on nice paper as against small crappy formats.
 Now it's hardbacks and softbacks.
 The hardback version, which sells at a big premium compared to the softback but in much smaller quantities, is released first.
 This squeezes a big margin out of the wealthier customers who're keen to be early adopters or to own the premium product.
 The cheaper softback is released a few months later: lower margins but higher volumes.
 The idea is to get as many sales of the tranche of higher-margin hardbacks as you can before releasing the tranche of lower-margin softbacks.
 Hence "tranching down".

 E-books are marketed in a similar way, as premium products and at massively inflated margins (virtually no production costs!), to early-adopting wealthy customers who own an expensive e-book reader.
 This is why e-books tend to come out before softbacks.